Strippit 20-Station Turret

 1 -- We rebuild the Turret Drive, much like the above Instructions.
 But we use some Newer & Better Parts to try to Improve the Drives Performance & Longevity.

-First, we use 2 Taper-Locking Chain Sprockets that "Grip" the Drive Shafts, and do not depend on Just the Little 1/4" Keys to Handle the Rotational Torque.
+and do not depend on Just the Little 1/4" Keys to Handle Rotational Torque.
 Keys are the Weak-Link in this Drive System.

 2 -- Then we use a Custom-Made Gearbox Output Coupling to Replace the Sloppy Original Coupling.